 - participating in parliamentary processes and meeting with key government officials.

-Churches are encouraged to mark Peace Sunday, August 5, 2018.
-CWS is preparing worship resources “The Bread of God… gives Life to the World”.
+Churches are encouraged to mark Peace Sunday, August 7, 2022.
+CWS has prepared worship resources for church and personal use.

 - work to end violence in the home and community

 - teach people about human rights, the use of power, and local legal provisions for their safety

 - advocate for peace and justice at every level, including in areas of intense conflict like South Sudan and through international treaties.

 Peace in the Pacific